azeemshah24/exampleNest/README.md

-This is a working nest application template which you can refer and copy its content into your respective nest microservice
+This is a working nest application template which you can refer and copy its content into your respective nest.

-node version
-20.5.1

 This template incliudes the following features